 So, where should you start if you’re ready to give marijuana a try?
 This guide will teach you all you need to know as a beginner.

 Even though there are hundreds of different strains of cannabis, there are three main categories to know: indica, sativa, and hybrid.
 These labels separate the marijuana plant based on its overall effects on the user.

 Indica is the go-to category of choice for people who want to feel calm and relaxed.
 When you’ve had a rough day and want to come home and chill, indica marijuana is your best option.

 Sometimes, you need a small energy boost to get your day going.
 For people who want to get a little extra creative and have more pep in their step, the sativa types work better.

 Hybrids are a combination of the two main categories.
-Cannabis growers cross-breed different strains to come up with unique effects.
+Growers cross-breed a variety of strains to produce cannabis seeds that mature into gorgeous cannabis blooms with unique effects.
 These combine the top qualities of the two parent plants and are always changing.

 However, these are just general labels and aren’t to be considered one-size-fits-all terms.
 You may react differently to each strain, so if one doesn’t work well, try another.
 You have hundreds to choose from!